Depart the banking capital for the beauty of La Serenissma. Learn about taking the train from Milan to Venice.

 Venice and Milan Train Stations

 Milano Centrale, the city's main train station is also a local transportation hub with buses and trams stopping outside and a Metro (subway) stop in a lower level of the station itself.
-Porta Garibaldi station is a smaller station, though it also has a Metro stop and several bus lines stop nearby.
+Porta Garibaldi station is a smaller station, though it also has a Metro stop and several bus lines stopping nearby.

 See below for details on traveling from Milan to Venice by train.